gigascience/gigadb-website/SETUP.md

 ## (4) authorising the s3 urls for the preview bucket to MFR

-MFR whitelists urls from  where to render previews.
+MFR whitelists urls that are allowed to have a preview generated.

-so if you've configured the "mfr" block of development.json with the default MFR test server, please notify me the bucket name you've created so I can add it to the list of allowed domains on the test server.
+So if you've configured the "mfr" block of development.json with the default MFR test server, please notify me the bucket name you've created for preview so I can add it to the list of allowed domains on the test server.

 Alternatively, if you have Docker installed (MFR uses Docker for dev/test), you can run the following commands to deploy your own instance of MFR with your own allowed domains: